revaturelabs/interviewquestions/Java/JUnit/Assert Methhods.md

 <blockquote>

-Assert methods should be with boolean expression in two different ways
+Assert methods should be with boolean expression in two different ways:

 - `assert expression;`
 - `assert expression1 : expression2;`